BIGCS-Lab/MitoqusetPipeline/README.md

 The pipeline leverages specialized in-house variant callers, and subsequently merges the variants detected from both alignments to generate a comprehensive variant set.

+## **Prerequisites**
+### **Software Dependencies**
+**Necessary software dependencies should be installed for running the pipeline are:**
+- GATK​ (Genome Analysis Toolkit) - Variant calling and processing
+- SAMtools​ - BAM/CRAM file manipulation and indexing
+- BWA​ (Burrows-Wheeler Aligner) - Sequence alignment
+- MitoQuest​ - Custom mitochondrial DNA analysis tools ([Mitoquest](https://github.com/ShujiaHuang/mitoquest.git))
+- Snakemake​ - Pipeline management and execution
+- Python 3​ - Pipeline execution and scripting

+### **Reference Files**
+#### **Modify the config.yaml file with your own file or sofware paths**
+Configuration software, parameters and reference file paths are specified in the **config.yaml** file that you need to edit with your own file paths before running.
+The pipeline utilizes the revised Cambridge Reference Sequence (rCRS, NC_012920.1) as the standard mitochondrial reference genome.

 ## **Quick Start**
+Firstly, need to **cp the config.yaml** and **run.all.smk** files to **the current working directory**;
-Firstly, put the input CRAM or BAM files—pre-aligned to both nuclear and mitochondrial genomes during whole-genome sequencing (WGS) analyses — into the input/cram/
+And, then put the input CRAM or BAM files—pre-aligned to both nuclear and mitochondrial genomes during whole-genome sequencing (WGS) analyses — into the **input/cram/**
 ```bash
 $ tree input/cram/
     input/cram/